 However, it makes you laugh that one of the few things that has been saved from the ancient world is weapons.
 For heaven's sake, it is quite normal given their presence in every home, but trying to recreate a society with the help of objects that usually make it die is absurd.
 Fortunately I learned to move and I am often not even forced to use them.
 It is enough to hide well, look for the bushes, get behind the furious of turn and zac, with a stab wound it all ends.
 This also avoids making noise, you have no idea what it means to find yourself with a horde.
 Oh, no you don't know ... and it's better this way.
 Do not even imagine what fear is if you haven't seen one.
 Thank god, Sarah taught me something useful, and I know at least the basics of first aid, otherwise my life out here would have been much shorter.

 These are referred to as a sort of different enemy compared to the normal furious, even though they are composed by them.
 As soon as a certain number of rather large zombies gather at one point on the map, a Horde is born.
 In these cases they tend to be smaller than those already established in that area and indicated in the game menu, the elimination of which is preparatory for reaching the 100%.
-This system is also speeded up by the Siren, a Furiosa who can scream and call up so many enemies.
-Yes, like Left for Dead, and it is not the only enemy taken from that title, even if I don't consider it a defect: they are now elements that have entered the collective and videogame imagination, and are very often exploited.
-The approach to the Horde is indicated by a change of music and by the rather insistent noises that are heard in the distance.
-Obviously it is impossible to disperse them without being seen, and you need to be very well prepared to deal with it, especially the first few times.
-Here, too, a study of the area is needed, where you could find explosive materials that are preparatory to your desire for extermination.
-A very interesting element that makes their elimination feasible is the stay.
+This system is also speeded up by the Siren, a Furiosa who can cry out and thus summon countless enemies.
+Yes, like Left for Dead, and he is not the only enemy taken in weight by that title, even if I do not consider it a defect: they are elements that have now entered the collective and videogame imagination, and are exploited very often.
+The approach to the Horde is indicated by a change in the music and by the rather insistent noises heard in the distance.
+Obviously it is impossible to disperse them without being seen, and you have to be very well prepared to face it, especially the first few times.
+Here, too, a study of the area is necessary, where you could find explosive materials scattered in preparation for your desire for extermination.
+Very interesting element which makes their elimination feasible is the stay.
 If the first time you see the Horde you eliminate a hundred furious, on the way back you find it reduced, as the zombies fortunately do not regenerate.
 A comfortable situation, which shows the side to some lamerata but overall I think it was the only sensible choice.
 Destroying an entire one in one pass is impossible for almost the entire duration of the game.
 On the other hand, I also happened to come back after a few days to the point where I first saw the Furiosi group without finding it because it had moved to the map.
 Do not expect to find them obviously on the opposite side of the world: they always remain in the area.